WorldCom Scandal Case Study

-External auditor, Arthur Andersen, claimed that WorldCom was a “high-risk” client for committing fraud.
+External auditor, Arthur Andersen claimed that WorldCom was a “high-risk” client for committing fraud.
 Anderson could easily identify the accrual reversals and capitalization of expenses from the general ledgers, however, WorldCom ignored his requests and kept important information from him.
-The press blamed Anderson for his irresponsibility and turning a blind eye to the company’s abnormal financial statements (Yallapragada, RamMohan R., C. William Roe, & Alfred G. Toma 187).
+The press blamed Anderson for his irresponsibility and for turning a blind eye to the company’s abnormal financial statements (Yallapragada, RamMohan R., C. William Roe, & Alfred G. Toma 187).

 Further investigation into the firm’s actions revealed capitalization of more than $11 billion of operating expenses.
-The company soon filed for Chapter 11 bankruptcy (the purpose of chapter 11 bankruptcy is to keep functioning in the market under court supervision) as investors pulled out their money and had its long-term corporate credit rating drop from B+ to CCC-.
+The company soon filed for Chapter 11 bankruptcy (the purpose of Chapter 11 bankruptcy is to keep functioning in the market under court supervision) as investors pulled out their money and had its long-term corporate credit rating drop from B+ to CCC-.

 Works Cited